mkorthof/freenom-script/README.md

 To manually update using set `freenom_static_ip` and `freenom_update_manual="0"` or use "-m" option.

 ### Issues

+Make sure 'curl' and/or 'dig' is installed (from e.g. dnsutils or bind-utils)

 In case of issues try running the curl and dig command above manually.